 Only a small number of the people who get COVID-19 will go on to develop long COVID, but it’s possible for anyone who’s been infected to get it.

 Getting long COVID is not thought to be linked to how ill you are when you’re first infected with COVID-19 (including whether you’re hospitalised with the illness).
 In fact, you can be diagnosed with long COVID without ever having tested positive for COVID-19, and you may have had no symptoms (been asymptomatic) when you were infected.

 Because of this, it’s difficult to know who will develop long-term symptoms.
 But as a proportion of the UK population, long COVID symptoms are reported more by people who:

 - are aged 35 to 69

 When to see a doctor

-See a doctor if you have new symptoms, or your symptoms get suddenly worse.
-They may be part of your body’s response to coronavirus, or they may be something else entirely, so it’s important to get help as soon as you can.
+If you still have COVID-19 symptoms after 4 weeks, see a doctor.
+Your symptoms may be part of your body’s response to the virus or they may be caused by something else, so it’s important to get help as soon as you can.

-You should also see a doctor straight away if you experience any of the following symptoms:
+You should see a doctor straight away if you have any of the following symptoms: